timodaehler/websiteJuly2023/content/authors/admin/_index.md

 title: Timo B. Dähler, PhD

 ---
-Thanks for stopping by!
+At heart, I'm a macroeconomist who transitioned to the meticulous world of risk management as a quantitative analyst.

-I have an academic background in economics and professional experience in risk management.
-When I don't spend my free time discovering the Swiss alps or California's Eastern Sierra, I dabble in data science: Over the years, I have grown a particular interest in data visualization and coummunicating data-driven insights.
+When I'm not designing models, analyzing data, or identifying potential risks, you'll find me adventuring through the picturesque Swiss Alps or exploring the rugged beauty of California's Eastern Sierra.
+Through this website, I channel my curiosity into investment analysis, always on the lookout for intriguing insights and future trends.

-If you think we could collaborate on cool work, I'd love to hear from you!
+If you resonate with my journey or see potential for collaboration, let's connect!

 {{% staticref "uploads/resume.pdf" "newtab" %}}<i class="fa-solid fa-file-arrow-down"></i> CV{{% /staticref %}}